siadat/netmatch/README.md

 ## Concepts

 - Event: An event is used to identify which requests can be matched with each other.
 - Actor: An actor is a client's name.
 It is used as a label to filter who can match who.
-This might be removed in favor of labels.
+ACtor option might get deprecated in favor of labels.
 - Mate: A mate is the other side of the match.
 A match could require 1, 2, or more mates.
 - Selector: A selector is used in a request to specify the desired requests it wants to match with.
 - Label: Each request has one or several labels that other requests use with their selectors to see if they are interested in a match.